SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

    4. *Subaccount User:* Name of the connection user - for testing you could use your SAP BTP account user, else you first have to create a specific connection user at your SAP BTP account.
    5. *Password:* Password of the connection user
    6. *Description:* Enter a meaningful description
-   7. *Location ID*: Optional field: If you plan to connect more than one cloud connector to a subaccount, then you can mention a Location ID.
+   7. *Location ID*: Optional field: If you plan to connect more than one Cloud Connector to a subaccount, then you can mention a Location ID.
 See [Cloud Connector Configuration Help](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/db9170a7d97610148537d5a84bf79ba2.html#loiodb9170a7d97610148537d5a84bf79ba2__configure_proxy).
    8. Click on Save

    ![Add Subaccount](./images/addSubAccount.png)